 The history of silver dates back thousands of years.
-Because silver occurs in its native state, it was already known around 5000 BC in regions such as Egypt and the area along the Euphrates River.
+Silver was already known around 5000 BC in regions such as Egypt and the area along the Euphrates River.
+In this article some background information abou the history of Silver.

 Recent research has revealed that as early as 4000–3500 BC, silver was separated from lead on islands in the Aegean Sea and in Anatolia.
 At that time, silver was often associated with the sea, the moon, and various gods, giving it a mythical aura.
 In alchemy, for instance, silver was symbolized by a crescent moon and referred to as "Luna."
 Mercury, or quicksilver, was also believed to be a type of silver, as evidenced by its old Dutch name kwikzilver and its English equivalent, "quicksilver."
 Only much later was it discovered that these were two entirely different elements.